 Only a life lived for others is a life worthwhile. — Albert Einstein

 Nancy devotes the majority of her time to representing individuals who have been injured by vaccines, by applying for benefits from the United States Vaccine Injury Compensation Program, or VICP.
 Nancy has represented hundreds of vaccine claimants before the Vaccine Court.
-She is North Carolina’s most experienced vaccine attorney.
+She is North Carolina’s most experienced vaccine injury lawyer.
 She has achieved multi-million-dollar awards for clients disabled by Guillain-Barré Syndrome, transverse myelitis, encephalomyelitis, chronic inflammatory demyelinating polyneuropathy (CIDP), and small fiber neuropathy.
 Nancy has also represented clients with thrombocytopenic purpura, intussusception, syncope, and shoulder injuries related to vaccine administration (SIRVA).
 On a national level, Nancy has taken a leadership role in the Vaccine Injured Petitioners Bar Association, the association for vaccine lawyers nationwide, and currently serves as the association’s Secretary.
+Learn more about vaccine compensation and Nancy’s vaccine injury practice.

 In her spare time, Nancy is an avid gardener and grows more tomatoes than the law should allow.
 She enjoys spending time with her husband, a family physician, their teenage son, and two dogs.
 Nancy is active in Oak Ridge United Methodist Church, where she sings in the choir, serves as Finance Chair, and takes annual mission trips to Guatemala.